 I-10 West Katy Freeway

 Crashes on I-10 East Baytown East Freeway are common, particularly during rush hour traffic and late at night when drowsy or intoxicated drivers take to the roads.
 I-10 East connects Houston with Jacinto City, Lynchburg, Baytown, Channelview, Hankamer, and Cove before making its way north east towards Beaumont.
 For some, I-10 East Baytown Freeway serves as part of their daily commute to and from work, while for commercial traffic it is heavily used at all times of the day.
-This great difference in speed between late commuters and loaded down semi-trucks creates a hazardous traffic scenario in which rear-end collisions and side-swept collisions are common.
+This great difference in speed between late commuters and loaded down semi-trucks creates a hazardous traffic scenario in which rear-end collisions and side-swipe collisions are common.

 Three-Truck Wreck Shuts Down I-10 East Baytown for Hours